Ozanam House: Fundraising Committee Member

 Our organisation & programmes

 Ozanam House is a community resource centre run by the Society of Saint Vincent de Paul, one of the largest charitable and voluntary organisations in the world.
 It is located on the site of the original clothing and furniture warehouse in a building that has also been used by the Society for a variety of purposes for over 100 years.
 Since our opening in September 2002 we have continued to develop various programmes and projects that are aimed at addressing social exclusion as well as the many needs of the local community in Dublin’s north inner city.
-The centre now offers over 600 programme places to more than 500 people per week where our youngest member is 2 and our eldest is 96.
+The centre usually offers over 600 programme places to more than 500 people per week where our youngest member is 2 and our eldest is 96.
 We also engage 80 active volunteers who share their time and skills each week for the benefit of others.
+Of course, some of our services have been greatly disrupted due to COVID-19.

 Overview of the Volunteer Role

-Things are busier now than ever in the centre especially with over 500 people using the centre each week.
+Although the lockdowns have impacted upon the centre, we still strive to serve the community.
 The demands on the service keep growing.
 Unfortunately our challenge more than ever is to try and keep the funds in place to maintain the service and this challenge is growing each year especially in this difficult funding environment.
 The contact and association with companies and individuals from the private sector therefore really does make a huge difference to the lives of those we support.

 To reach our full potential and to achieve our goals in the centre we have established a fundraising committee that focuses on three areas: